TabletopAdventures/tabletopadventures.github.io/README.md

 ## How to Add a Campaign 🗺️

 Adding a new campaign is a three-step process.
-For this example, let's add a "Discworld SCP" campaign.
+For this example, let's add a "Discworld SCP" campaign run by "user-1".

 #### 1. Configure the Collection
 First, you need to tell Jekyll about the new campaign.
 * Open the **`_config.yml`** file.
 * Under the `collections:` section, add a new entry for your campaign.
-* Add an optional `description` to provide a custom summary on the homepage.
-If omitted, a default description will be used.
+* Add the `gm` property to specify the Gamemaster's name.
+This is used to group campaigns on the homepage.

     ```yml
     collections:
-      shadowrun_zero:
-        # ...
-      discworld_scp: # <-- Add this block
+      user-1-discworld_scp: # <-- The key is <username>-<campaign_name>
         output: true
         title: "Discworld SCP"
+        gm: "user-1" # <-- Add the Gamemaster's name
-        icon: "/assets/images/discworld_scp/icon.png"
+        icon: "/assets/images/user-1-discworld_scp/icon.png"
         description: "A short, custom summary of the campaign." # Optional
     ```

 #### 2. Create the Campaign Page
 This file creates the main page for the campaign's timeline.
 * Go to the **`_pages/`** folder.
-* Create a new file named `campaign_discworld_scp.md`.
+* Create a new file named `campaign_user-1-discworld_scp.md`.
-* Add the following front matter, making sure the `collection` matches the key from `_config.yml` and the `permalink` defines its URL.
+* Add the following front matter, making sure the `collection` matches the key from `_config.yml`.
     ```yml
     ---
     layout: timeline
     title: "Discworld SCP Timeline"
-    collection: discworld_scp
+    collection: user-1-discworld_scp
     permalink: /discworld_scp/
-    background_image: "/assets/images/discworld_scp/background.jpg" # Optional
+    background_image: "/assets/images/user-1-discworld_scp/background.jpg" # Optional
     ---
     ```